-Today's ride is truly stunning as we work our way up the western slope of Mt.
-Rainier.
-We'll take a rest stop at the Longmire Museum before we continue on our way to the Nisqually Glacier.
-Many of the glaciers on Mt.
-Rainier were advancing until 1850.
+Today’s ride is truly stunning as we work our way up the western slope of Mount Rainier.
+We’ll take a rest stop at the Longmire Museum before we continue on our way to the Nisqually Glacier.
+Many of the glaciers on Mount Rainer were advancing until 1850.
 Since then, they have both advanced and retreated, with the most recent trend being a slow retreat.
-After a break at the top we will begin our descent with incredible views of the Tatoosh Peaks looming all around us.
+After a break at the top we will begin a descent with incredible views of the Tatoosh Peaks looming all around us.
 Eventually we find ourselves surrounded by the old growth forests which make up the eastern slope of the national park.
 We will have lunch at the Grove of the Patriarchs where a short hike brings a new appreciation for these giant trees.
 From here we continue down into the town of Packwood.
-TOTAL MILEAGE - 63 miles
+TOTAL MILEAGE: 63 miles

-We begin with a ride through the Cowlitz River Valley before we head south through the trees of the Gifford Pinchot National Forest on our way to Mt..
-Adams.
-Pinchot was the first chief of the U.S. Forest Service and we have him to thank for these public lands.
+We begin with a ride through the Cowlitz River Valley before we head south through Gifford Pinchot National Forest on our way to Mount Adams.
+Pinchot was the first chief of the US Forest Service and we have him to thank for these public lands.
 We climb on this peaceful forest service road, which has almost no traffic.
-The only bad news is that the pavement ends just before we get to Takhlakh Lake, so we will jump in the van because the reflection of Mt.
-Adams in the lake at its base is worth the trip.
+The only bad news is that the pavement ends just before we get to Takhlakh Lake, so we will jump in the van because the reflection of Mount Adams in the lake at its base is worth the trip.
 From here we head down, down, down into the valley of the White Salmon River to our home for the night in the tiny town of Trout Lake.
-TOTAL MILEAGE - 55 miles
+TOTAL MILEAGE: 55 miles

-You'll want a hearty breakfast today since we will be riding almost 50 miles before lunch.
-It's a big morning, and we're going to have some incredibly beautiful and fun riding.
-We'll be cruising along quiet country roads through lovely pastoral settings of open farm country and tiny towns with wonderful vintage post offices.
-Our perspective of the volcanoes will be quite different today as Mt.
-Adams towers majestically over the landscape.
-You'll really get the feel of why the Native Americans of this region revered this volcano.
-After a full morning ride we'll have lunch in the quaint town of White Salmon.
-We'll then shuttle over the bridge into Hood River and park the van at the historic Hood River Hotel where we will spend the night.
-There is swill more scenic riding to be had on the historic Columbia River Highway.
-Although this road is closed to cars, it's easy to imagine driving your Model T through the impressive masonry worked into the stone tunnels and guardrails.
-There are awesome views of the river and it's hard to believe it can be that blue.
-This is a short out and back, but it's so lovely that folks often ride it twice!
-Our rooms shold be ready by now and we'll settle into the historic hotel for the night.
-TOTAL MILEAGE - 49 miles am, 12 miles pm (optional)
+You’ll want a hearty breakfast today since we will be riding almost 50 miles before lunch.
+It’s a big morning, and we’re going to have some incredibly beautiful and fun riding.
+We’ll be cruising along quiet country roads through lovely pastoral settings of open farm country and tiny towns with wonderful vintage post offices.
+Our perspective of the volcanoes will be quite different today as Mount Adams towers majestically over the landscape.
+You’ll really understand why the Native Americans in this area revered this volcano.
+After a full morning ride we’ll have lunch in the quaint town of White Salmon.
+We’ll then shuttle over the bridge into Hood River and park the van at the historic Hood River Hotel where we will spend the night.
+There is still more scenic riding to be had on the historic Columbia River Highway.
+Although this road is closed to cars, it’s easy to imagine driving your Model T through the impressive masonry worked into the stone tunnels and guardrails.
+There are awesome views of the river and it’s hard to believe it can be that blue.
+This is a short out and back, but it’s so lovely that folks often ride it twice!
+Our rooms should be ready by now and we’ll settle into the historic hotel for the night.
+TOTAL MILEAGE: 49 miles AM, 12 miles PM (optional)